odoo/documentation/inventory/settings/products/uom.rst

 metric system is of application and sell the in a country where the imperial system is used, you will need to convert the units.

-You can set up Odoo to work with different units of measure for one product.
+You can set up Twenty20 to work with different units of measure for one product.

 Configuration